AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 ### How do I upgrade to the latest version of Mobile SDK for Android if my app uses Mobile Services?

 Adobe Mobile Service's end-of-life date is [December 31, 2022](https://experienceleague.adobe.com/docs/mobile-services/using/eol.html).
-To upgrade to the latest version of Mobile SDK for Android, you have to remove Mobile Services dependency from your app.
+To upgrade to the latest version of Mobile SDK for Android, you have to remove the Mobile Services dependency from your app.

 ### How can I track user engagement of push notifications using the Experience Platform Mobile SDK?